algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 ### Usage

+#### Charge your SportShield
+A fully-charged SportShield can last over 6 days.

+To charge SportShield:

+Plug the charger into the USB port on the SportShield.
+Plug the other end of the charger into an outlet.

+The SportShield is now charging.
+Try to not use SportShield during its charging.

 To use the device correctly please follow these steps:

+#### How to use it?
 - **To Protect your stuff:**
   1. Pull the rope and enclose your stuff.
   2. Insert the rope into the hole.